 Notes on the providers

 VOXI: Available to under-30s only.
 Unlimited data for social apps.
 Unlimited streaming passes available.
-Triple data deal on until November 17.
+Data promo on until March 31, 2019.

 giffgaff: Can switch, take a break or upgrade tariff.
 Earn cash or credit ‘payback points’ for recommending new members or answering questions in the community forums.

 Lebara: Call minutes are split between international and UK, with the ratio and countries depending on the package.
 Unlimited calls and texts to other Lebara numbers within the UK.
 Monthly plan rates increase after first three months.
 Lebara Mobile’s service uses the Vodafone network.